cronkitedata/cronkite-docs/docs/excel/xlguides/xl-filtersort.md

 You can revert to the a plain old spreadsheet by selecting any cell within your table, then looking for the "Table" tab at the top of your screen.
 Choose the option that says "Convert to Range".

-### Show me a video
+## Video of sorting and filtering with salaries

-This video goes through many of the details of sorting and filtering:
+This video goes through many of the details of sorting and filtering.
+[Follow along using this spreadsheet of Phoenix city salaries]({{site.baseurl}}/assets/data/xlexamples/phoenix_salaries.xlsx).
+It's from a different year, but the idea is just the same.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QByd8L7owsQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen style="margin: 2em;"></iframe>